MrFixit96/hashicraft/README.md

 # Hashicraft

 These are the steps to deploy a Minecraft Server into a Nomad + Consul cluster in AWS us-west-2 using Terraform, Nomad, Consul, Packer, Vault and Waypoint.
-Vagrant is installed with Consul, Nomad, Terraform, Packer, Vault, and Waypoint for CLI usage.
+Vagrant is installed with AWS CLI, Consul, Nomad, Terraform, Packer, Vault, and Waypoint for CLI usage.

 This is running Minecraft version 1.15.2